 Most Financial Instruments held by the Funds are "unfunded" meaning that the Fund will obtain exposure to the corresponding benchmark while still being in possession of its original cash assets.
 The cash positions that result from use of such Financial Instruments are held in a manner to minimize both interest rate and credit risk.
-During the reporting period, cash positions were maintained in both non-interest bearing and interest bearing demand deposit accounts.
 The Funds may also invest a portion of this cash in cash equivalents (such as shares of money market funds, bank deposits, bank money market accounts, certain variable rate-demand notes and repurchase agreements collateralized by government securities).